-Here in the United States, the Safe Drinking Water Act (SDWA) requires the EPA to publish primary drinking water regulations that:
+Here in the United States, the Safe

+Drinking Water Act (SDWA) requires

+the EPA to publish primary drinking

+water regulations that:

-1) specify criteria under which filtration would be required,
+1) specify criteria under which

+filtration would be required,

-2) require disinfection as a treatment process for all public water systems, and
+2) requiring disinfection as a

+treatment process for all public

+water systems, and

-3) treatment requirements for the control of Giardia lamblia, viruses, legionella, bacteria and turbidity.
+3) treatment requirements for the

+control of Giardia lamblia, viruses,

+legionella, bacteria, and turbidity.

 There are 155,000 public water systems in the United States.
-The EPA classifies these water systems based on population served and the source of their water.
+EPA classifies these water systems based on population served and the source of their water.
 Many of these public systems rely on surface water as a primary source for drinking water consumption.
-The EPA's Surface Water Treatment Rule (SWTR) dictates to public water systems using surface water, or ground water under the direct influence of surface water, and requires minimum disinfection to Giardia Lamblia, enteric viruses, and bacteria.
-The treatment techniques are required to achieve at least 99.9% removal and/or inactivation of the pathogens listed above.
+The EPA's Surface Water Treatment Rule (SWTR) dictates to public water systems using surface water, or ground water under the direct influence of surface water, requires minimum disinfection to Giardia Lamblia, enteric viruses, and bacteria.